RobbyGillespie/Optimal-NFL-Play-Simulator/README.md

         util_2.py -- File containing helper functions such as get_request and read_request for the BS4 inside the scrapers.

-    simulation -- Directory that houses our simulation app, where inputs are taken and a simulation is returned. templates -- Houses the html formatting for our web pages.
+    simulation -- App Directory that houses our simulation app, where inputs are taken and a simulation is returned. templates -- Houses the html formatting for our web pages.

             simulate.html -- Formatting for the table output of our simulation.